 Many gardeners say they prefer not to wear gloves because they want to feel the soil beneath their fingertips and enjoy that special connection with the earth.
 I am one of them.
 But investing in a great pair of gardening gloves will make working in your garden safer and more enjoyable.
 For starters, gloves can protect your hands from blisters, cuts, scratches, pathogens, allergens, insect bites, UV rays and chemicals, meaning you can work more comfortably, healthily and for longer than you might with bare hands.
 They can also keep your hands clean, dry and presentable so that you can easily switch between work and play.

 If you’ve developed an aversion to gardening gloves, it’s probably because you’ve had a bad experience.
 Perhaps you’ve purchased a pair that have been so cumbersome that you can’t get a grip on what you’re doing, or maybe they didn’t last as you expected.
 Poor-quality, ill-fitting gloves can be horribly stiff and uncomfortable and may wear out quickly.
 A good pair will be quite the opposite - supple, snug and easy to pull on and off.
-In this post, I’ll guide you through the questions you need to ask and explain your options.
+In this post, I’ll guide you through the questions you need to ask and explain your options and there's more on my YouTube channel too:

 Which gloves do I buy?